TOMMY WISEAU 💖

 I am worried he is taking alcohol or drugs again.

-He didn’t remember our last interaction (which was actually real), and he was completely unimpressed with the photo of us.
+He didn’t remember our last interaction and he was completely unimpressed with the photo of us.

 He did not even realize that the photo was of us holding another photo of us.
 A real testament to the longevity of our friendship.

-I’m not going to pretend I wasnt hurt that he didn’t remember me, but I know that our relationship is strong enough to withstand just one little scuffle.
+I’m not going to pretend I wasn’t hurt that he didn’t remember me, but I know that our relationship is strong enough to withstand the tenuous moment.

-We hugged it out at the end, and I went home and re-read The Secret.
+We hugged it out at the end, and I went home.

 November 16th, 2019